Learning Outcomes

 Introduction

 When granting a lease or underlease, it is essential to carry out thorough pre-contract enquiries and searches.
 These steps are designed to uncover any legal or practical issues that could affect the validity, enforceability, or value of the lease.
-Failure to conduct proper due diligence can result in costly disputes, unenforceable rights, or professional negligence claims.
-This article outlines the key pre-contract enquiries and searches required for lease transactions, focusing on title verification, planning, legal encumbrances, and the main statutory searches.
+Failure to conduct proper due diligence can result in costly disputes, unenforceable rights, regulatory penalties (for example, for MEES breaches), planning or building control enforcement, or professional negligence claims.
+This article outlines the key pre-contract enquiries and searches required for lease transactions, focusing on title verification and authority, planning and statutory compliance, legal encumbrances, and the main searches and checks required in practice.

 Pre-Contract Enquiries: Purpose and Scope